ietf-scitt/draft-birkholz-scitt-architecture/draft-birkholz-scitt-architecture.md

 ## Verifying Transparent Signed Claims

-Trusted input for receipt verification: the identity and the public signature-verification key of the transparency service.
+Receipt verification takes as trusted input the identity, the tree algorithm parameters, and the public signature-verification key of the transparency service.
 These may be included in the verifier's trusted configuration, or determined by a trusted policy.

 Verification steps: